mschlenker/RollerCaster/README.md

   > /var/www/html/RollerCaster/video.html
 ```

+Of course you have to run this script every time you make changes to your video directories!

 ## Open the player

 Now navigate to `http://12.34.56.78/RollerCaster/video.html`, navigate through your media directories, select a video and play it.
 Have fun!